dcerturk/dcerturk/README.md

-## Merhabalar, Çağatay ERTÜRK'ün web sayfasındasınız. 👋
+## Hi, you are on Çağatay ERTÜRK's webpage. 👋
 🔭 I’m currently working on IT Support Specialist
 <!--
 **dcerturk/dcerturk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.